77-223255/homework/AI + Physical Modeling and Data Analysis/qlearning/qlearning_projects/README.md

-# QLearning Educational Projects 🎮
+# Qlearning Educational Projects 🎮

-A collection of projects to help you understand reinforcement learning step by step.
+A collection of projects to help you understand Qlearning step by step.

 ---